Search the Codequiry Libraries

 Noise-filtered

-Boilerplate (Supabase clients, framework templates, common stdlib idioms) is filtered out automatically.
+Boilerplate like Supabase clients, framework templates, and common stdlib idioms is filtered out automatically.
 You see real matches, not "this file imports React."